|

 the purchase

-of Virgin Mobile could play out in terms of Sprint's prepaid strategy.
+of Virgin Mobile could have played out in terms of Sprint's prepaid

 Sprint Buys Virgin Mobile